Signatures of anti-social mass-loss in the ordinary Type II SN 2024bch -- A non-interacting supernova with early high-ionisation features: Analysis and modelling

 At $t\geq107\,\rm{days}$, \ion{[O}{I]} $\lambda\lambda6300$, 6364 and 5577 emerge, progressively increasing their strength with respect to the local continuum.
-At $+154\,\rm{days}$, the total luminosity of the $\lambda\lambda6300$, 6364 doublet is $\simeq1.4\times10^{39}$\ergs, while the luminosity ratio is $\sim1$, suggesting optically thick emission (while in the optically thin limit $L_{6300}^{}/L_{6364}=3$).
-While both lines are clearly visible, a fit to the overall profile is complicated by the complex region around the doublet, where the level of the continuum cannot be determined easily.
-A tentative Gaussian fit gives $L_{6300}=L_{6364}\simeq7.0\times10^{39}$\ergs, although a more accurate estimate will be possible at later times. \ion{[O}{I]} $\lambda5577$ is usually weak in CC SNe, although we clearly detect the line since the early nebular phase of \sn.
+At $+154\,\rm{days}$, the total luminosity of the $\lambda\lambda6300$, 6364 doublet is $\simeq1.4\times10^{39}$\ergs, while the luminosity ratio is $\sim1$, suggesting optically thick emission.
+While both lines are clearly visible, a fit to the overall profile is complicated by the complex region around the doublet, where the level of the continuum cannot be determined easily. \ion{[O}{I]} $\lambda5577$ is usually weak in CC SNe, although we clearly detect the line in the early nebular phase of \sn.
 In order to avoid contamination from nearby emission features, \citet{2014MNRAS.439.3694J} fit the overall profile including the contribution of \ion{[Fe}{II]} $\lambda5528$.
-Following the same approach, we found a two-component Gaussian fit is able to reproduce the entire emission feature at $+154\,\rm{days}$, corresponding to \ion{[Fe}{II]} $\lambda5528$ and \ion{[O}{I]} $\lambda5577$ both with a blueshift comparable to the one measured from the multi-Gaussian fit to the $7000-7600$ spectral region ($19\pm1$\ang; see above).
-The derived luminosity $L_{5577}\simeq3.0\times10^{38}$ can be used, along with the estimate of $L_{6300,6364}$ mentioned above, to derive the temperature of the emitting region.
+Following the same approach, we found a two-component Gaussian fit is able to reproduce the entire emission feature at $+154\,\rm{days}$, corresponding to \ion{[Fe}{II]} $\lambda5528$ and \ion{[O}{I]} $\lambda5577$ both with a blueshift comparable to the one measured from the multi-Gaussian fit to the $7000-7600$ spectral region ($20.10\pm0.52$\ang; see above).
+The derived luminosity $L_{5577}\simeq3.0\times10^{38}$\ergs~can be used, along with the estimate of $L_{6300,6364}$ mentioned above, to derive the temperature of the emitting region.
 In LTE: